2012 was our first Christmas together. On Christmas morning, I opened my presents from Tommy:

 We drove the Ring of Kerry and the Skellig ring.
 We stopped in the towns of Sneem, Portmagee, and Skellig, either for gas, or chocolates, or to get out and walk around.
 The views on the Ring of Kerry are phenomenal.
 It was a beautiful, sunny day and the water almost seemed tropical in color.
 Back in Killarney, we walked to Torc waterfall, a beautiful sight not far from the hotel.

-On our way back to Dublin, we stopped Waterford, and of course, visited the Waterford Crystal Factory.
+On our way back to Dublin, we stopped in Waterford, and of course, visited the Waterford Crystal Factory.
 We took the tour, and the best part – we got to break some crystal!
 If a piece doesn’t meet design/production standards, it gets shattered.
 I don’t know if they still do this on the tour, but they had a bunch of “irregular” pieces that weren’t good enough to be sold, and they asked for volunteers to smash the crystal.
-I almost felt guilty taking something so guilty and destroying it!
+I almost felt guilty taking something so pretty and just destroying it!
 Totally made up for it in the gift shop, though, where we purchased gifts for ourselves and family back home.

 In Dublin, we stayed at the Four Seasons.
 We walked St. Stephen’s Green and Grafton Street.
 I bought a dress and a pair of shoes.
 In the evening, we did the Literary Pub Crawl – it was great!
 We got a walking tour and saw Dublin at night, with a lot of great stops along the way.
 Our tour guides threw out trivia questions (which I love!) at each stop, and at the end, they did another round of trivia for some prizes… I ended up winning a little bottle of whiskey!
 So proud!
 Great way to end a great trip in a fabulous city.
 I hope we can return to Dublin someday, because I know there’s a lot more fun to be had there.